-- 2. Select the AMBER instrument, and choose some parameters for the ETC parameters that leads to error bars of about 0.1 (absolute of 10%).
-Then in the MODEL/FIT.Model Parameter Error Calculator, mask (if this not already the case) the first 2 parameters of function one and type GO.
-You will get on the screen the errors on the determination of the parameter of a circular Gaussian model. - 3.
+- 2. Select the AMBER instrument, and choose some parameters for the ETC parameters that lead to error bars of about 0.1 (absolute of 10%).
+Then in the MODEL/FIT.Model Parameter Error Calculator, mask the first 2 parameters of function one and type GO, this tells ASPRO not to fit the off-center parameters.
+You will get on the command screen the errors on the determination of the size parameter of a circular Gaussian model. - 3.
 Decrease the noise by a factor 4 and see the result on the error of the fitted parameters.